Friday, March 28th, 2025

 Know who said this?
 Send us an email!

-Daily Caldwell is a community newsletter sharing current events in Caldwell, Idaho.
-Our mission is to make local news more accessible, highlight extraordinary people across the Caldwell community, and support local organizations.
-If you like Daily Caldwell, you can support us by subscribing to our email newsletter and sharing us with your friends and family in Caldwell.
+Welcome to the Daily Caldwell, your community newsletter that's anything but snooze-worthy, packed with positive, impactful local news + events across the Caldwell, Idaho community.
+If you like the Daily Caldwell, support us by subscribing to our email newsletter and sharing us with your friends and family in Caldwell.

 Advertising Opportunities